NuevoFoundation/workshops/content/english/python-basics/tuple/_index.md

 ### Reassign a tuple

-As we know tuple is immutable, we can not change and element of the tuple.
-So `fruits[0] = 'lemon'` will give error as here we are trying to change the element at index `0` of 'fruits'.
+Since tuples are immutable, we can not change an element of the tuple.
+So `fruits[0] = 'lemon'` will give an error as here we are trying to change the element at index `0` of 'fruits'.
 But we can reassign a tuple.

 ```python